 Future Proofing Admission Technology – Growth and scale

 Universities evolve at rapid rates from both operational and marketing perspectives.
-The software they use needs to be adapted to fit with such changes.
+The software they use needs to be adapted to fit such changes.

 For in-house solutions, this presents more complexity in the development process.
 A common problem occurs when staff members who initially develop the solution move on and existing staff have to reverse-engineer the software.
-Conversely, SaaS providers are used to change.
+Conversely, SaaS providers are used to changing.
 As part of a license agreement, SaaS providers implement product updates with new features on a monthly or even weekly basis.
 Many are also open to customizing their product according to the users’ needs and openly welcome suggestions for future developments.

 At the end of the day, every university operates in its own unique way.
 Choosing a CRM in line with the academic, recruitment, marketing and future goals of the institution is important.